flowsforapex/apex-flowsforapex/docs/SubProcesses.md

 BPMN allows encapsulation and detail hiding through the use of Sub Processes.
 These can be defined in a diagram, allowing the details of a process to be hidden from the top level process.

-Flows for Apex allows you to create sub processes within your process.
+Flows for APEX allows you to create sub processes within your process.
 Sub processes can contain other sub processes, and so a deep hierarchy of processes and sub processes can be built.
 There is no arbitrary limit to how deep sub processes can be stacked -- although everything must be contained in a single BPMN diagram currently.

 ![Nested Sub Processes](images/nestedSubProcesses.png "Nested Sub Processes")

 ### Creating Sub Processes

-Sub Processes are crreated using the modeller, as usual.
+Sub Processes are created using the modeller, as usual.

 ### Current Limitations